Billy Halop: Acting career

 In 1933, he was given the lead as Bobby Benson in the popular new radio show The H-Bar-O Rangers.
 From 1934 to 1937, he starred in one of his first radio series, playing Dick Kent, the son of Fred and Lucy Kent, in "Home Sweet Home".

 While studying at the Professional Children's School in New York, he was cast as Tommy Gordon in the 1935 Broadway production of Sidney Kingsley's Dead End and traveled to Hollywood with the rest of the Dead End Kids when Samuel Goldwyn produced a film version of the play in 1937.
 Usually called Tommy in the films, he had the recurring role of a gang leader in a series of films that featured the Dead End Kids, later billed the Little Tough Guys.

 In his later years, he claimed that he was paid more than the other Dead End actors, which had contributed to bad feelings in the group, and that he was tired of the name "Dead End Kids".
 He played with James Cagney in Angels with Dirty Faces (1938).
 He played the bully Harry Flashman, speaking with an English accent, in the 1940 film Tom Brown's School Days opposite Cedric Hardwicke and Freddie Bartholomew.

 After serving in World War II in the US Army Signal Corps, he found that he had grown too old to be effective in the roles that had brought him fame.
 At one point, he was reduced to starring in a cheap East Side Kids imitation at PRC studios, Gas House Kids (1946), at age 26.
 Diminishing film work, marital difficulties, and a drinking problem eventually ate away at his show business career.

-In the 1970s, Halop enjoyed a career resurgence playing the character Bert Munson, cab driver and close friend to Archie Bunker on the television series All in the Family.
+In the 1970s, Halop enjoyed a career resurgence playing the character Bert Munson, cab driver and close friend and neighborhood bar owner to Archie Bunker on the television series All in the Family.
 He appeared in 10 episodes from 1971 to 1975, including the famed "Sammy's Visit" episode from the second season in 1972 starring Sammy Davis Jr.